Minimum Rectilinear Polygons for Given Angle Sequences: Introduction

 Another related work contains the reconstruction of a simple (non-rectilinear) polygon from partial geometric information.
-Disser et al.~\cite{dmw-cgta11} constructed a simple polygon in $O(n^3\log n)$ time from an ordered sequence of angles measured at the vertices visible from each vertex.
-The running time was improved to $O(n^2)$, which is the worst-case optimal~\cite{cw-cgta12}.
+Disser et al.~\cite{dmw-cgta11} constructed a simple polygon in~${\bigOh(n^3\log n)}$ time from an ordered sequence of angles measured at the vertices visible from each vertex.
+Chen and Wang~\cite{cw-cgta12} showed how to solve the problem in~${\bigOh(n^2)}$ time, which is optimal in the worst-case.
 Biedl et al.~\cite{bds-tcs11} considered polygon reconstruction from points (instead of angles) captured by laser scanning devices.
+Very recently, Asaeedi et al.~\cite{asaeedi18} encloses a given set of points by a simple polygon whose vertices are a subset of the points and that optimizes some criteria (minimum area, maximum perimeter or maximum number of vertices).
+The vertex angles are constrained to lie below a threshold.

+\paragraph{Our Contribution.} First, we show that finding a minimum polygon that realizes a given angle sequence is \NP-hard for any of the three measures: bounding box area, polygon area, and polygon perimeter; see Section~\ref{sec:nph}.
+This hardness result extends the one of Patrignani~\cite{p-ococ-CG01} and settles an open question that he posed.
+We note that in an extended abstract~\cite{efkssw15} of this paper there were some inaccuracies in our proof that now have been addressed.
+As a corollary, we infer that realizing an angle sequence as a \emph{polyline} within a given rectangle is \NP-hard.